JanC/TAPromotee/README.md

                            caption:@"Sun clock in your pocket"];
 ```

-If you don't want to use the App Store screenshot as background, you can spupply a custom background image
+If you don't want to use the App Store screenshot as background, you can supply a custom background image

 ```objective-c
 [TAPromotee showFromViewController:self